neg3ntropy/fontcondenser/readme.rst

 arguments:

-    horiz ratio    scale horizontally to this ratio spacing ratio  scale gratuitous white space between letters to this ratio scale ratio    scale everything to this ratio font           one or more paths to a font file
+:horiz ratio: scale horizontally to this ratio
+:spacing ratio: scale gratuitous white space between letters to this ratio
+:scale ratio: scale everything to this ratio
+:font: one or more paths to a font file

 for example to condense all Ubuntu Mono fonts variants horizontally to 85%, cut spacing in half, then enlarge 10%: